franciscoengenheiro/concurrent-problem-sets/README.md

 This syncronizer is similar to the Java [ThreadPoolExecutor](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ThreadPoolExecutor.html) that allows outside threads to delegate the execution of a task to other threads - *worker threads* - that it manages.

-The thread pool has a static worker thread pool size, meaning that it has a maximum number of worker threads that can be created to execute received tasks.
+The executor has a dynamic worker thread pool size from 0 to `maxThreadPoolSize`.

-The worker threads are created lazily, and are kept alive for the specified time interval, after which they're terminated.
+The worker threads are created lazily, and as such, are created when absolutely necessary.

-The thread pool has a task bounded queue, which is a blocking queue that holds the tasks that are delegated to the thread pool.
-If a thread tries to execute a task when the thread pool is full, it will block until a thread is available to execute that task.
+If no work is delegated to the executor, the worker threads will be kept alive for a maximum of `keepAliveTime` before being terminated.

 #### Public Interface
 ```kotlin